-The national GP patient survey results published on 2 July 2015.
+The national GP patient survey results published on July 2015.
 The results showed the practice was performing in line with local and national averages.
-287 survey forms were distributed and 128 were returned.
-This represented 47% response rate.
+360 survey forms were distributed and 103 were returned.
+This represented 3% of the practice's patient list.

-- 80% find it easy to get through to this surgery by phone compared to a CCG average of 77% and a national average of 73%. - 86% find the receptionists at this surgery helpful compared to a CCG average of 89% and a national average of 87%. - 90% were able to get an appointment to see or speak to someone the last time they tried compared to a CCG average of 87% and a national average of 85%. - 92% say the last appointment they got was convenient compared to a CCG average of 93% and a national average of 92%.
+- 88% found it easy to get through to this surgery by phone compared to a CCG average of 73% and a national average of 73%. - 81% were able to get an appointment to see or speak to someone the last time they tried (CCG average 85%, national average 85%). - 90% described the overall experience of their GP surgery as fairly good or very good (CCG average 85%, national average 85%).